MayilKannanKumarBosch/vorto/docs/tutorials/create_repository.md

 # Managing Repositories

-An administrator can create his own private repository by navigating to the 'Manage Repositories' page, by clicking the 'Manage' tab as shown below:
+An administrator can create his own private repository (restricted to 1 repository per user) by navigating to the 'Manage Repositories' page, by clicking the 'Manage' tab as shown below:

 <img src="../images/tutorials/create_repository/initial_screen.PNG" />
 <br /><br />